 - Very common seal flush plan.
 Can be overused in applications where other plans are better suited

 - Flush fluid flows from the medium pressure seal chamber to low pressure at the pump suction

 - Best plan for air, vapor, and particulate evacuation from the seal chamber

 - Standard on vertical pumps

 - Velocity can be limited by using orifice

 - Combination of Plan 11 and Plan 13

-- Fluid flow from high pressure pump discharge, through medium pressure seal chamber, to low pressure at pump suction.
+- Fluid flows from high-pressure pump discharge, through medium pressure seal chamber, to low pressure at the pump suction.

 Single Seals – Flush Fluid Conditioning – Plans 12, 21, 23, 31, and 132